 Call me strange but I have the notion that it is better for people to get along and work together as oppose to working against each other.
 Even if the other person does not want peace it is easier for me to be at peace by being peaceful.
 You have the ability to be the bigger person if you really want to.
 And that repaying good for evil, actually shows what a strong person you are.

 Any one can be mean to someone who is mean to them.
 It does not take much maturity or self control to do that.
 You can be the one to choose to treat people like people even if you think they do not deserve it or even if you think they will not

 return the favor.
 Not because you want to, but because God tells you to love your enemies.
 And when God tells you to do something and you do it even when it is hard, He will reward you for it.
 So even if you are not doing it for the other person, do it in obedience to God.

 I have learned that as a Christian, I not only need to talk the talk, but I also need to walk the walk.
+To love your enemies is apart of that walk.
 It takes no effort what so ever to tell the world that I am Christian.
 It does take effort to behave like a Christian. (see my blog here)